 core and lighter metals floated up to nearer the surface.
 The first part of observables item (f) is

 The inner planets were not totally devoid of volatile material, though.
 Water could still be incorporated into the

 minerals to form hydrated minerals that could survive the extreme heat of the inner part of the solar system without all being vaporized away, even during the phase of numerous, large impacts in the early solar system.
-The two comets sampled up close by spacecraft, Tempel 1 and Wild 2, are made of a mixture of materials with
+The three comets sampled up close by spacecraft, Tempel 1, Wild 2 and Churyumov-Gerasimenko, are made of a mixture of materials with

 high and low melting temperatures (second part of observables item (f)).
 Therefore, the materials making them up would have come from different parts of the early solar system and there was more mixing in the solar nebula than previously thought.
 The still-forming proto-Sun probably produced strong winds as seen in young, protostars today and those winds could be responsible for at least part of the mixing of solar nebula materials.

 - Small eddies formed in the disk material, but since the gas and dust particles

 moved in almost parallel, near-circular orbits, they collided at low velocities.

 Instead of bouncing off each other or smashing each other, they were able to stick